 How close will we get to the whales?

-There are very strict guidelines when it comes to watching whales, and we want to respect the fact that they are wild animals.
+There are strict guidelines when it comes to watching whales in Canadian and US waters.
+We take these regulations very seriously so as not to influence the behaviour of marine mammals in any way.
+We want to respect the fact that these are wild animals and remain impartial observers.
 We can get as close as 100m to marine wildlife.

-What else do you see on a trip?
+What else will we see on our trip?

 What happens if we don’t see a whale?